farhanrhine/Sales-Prediction-Ecommerce/readme.md

 # Workflow of project

-1. import libraries
+1. import libraries.
 2. get data
 3. do basic operation to understand data
 4. clean and do EDA part
 5. Feature enginnering